• +1-800-513-5423

-Benzodiazepine Addiction Detox and Treatment Centers
+Benzo Addiction Treatment Centers

-Once physical dependence has taken hold, there can be possible life endangering withdrawal symptoms that could follow.
+Once physical dependence has taken hold, there can be possible life-endangering withdrawal symptoms that could follow.
 When someone abuses their medications the chances of developing an addiction go up exponentially.
-The ability to stop using and abusing these medications will become increasingly more challenging to do on your own, elevating the need for medical detox.
-When someone starts using their benzodiazepines for the desired effect and not as directed, addiction has already started to take hold.
+The ability to stop using and abusing these medications will become increasingly more challenging to do on your own, elevating the need for

 Is a medical detox needed for benzodiazepine addiction?

 Benzo withdrawal can be very difficult and sometimes even life-threatening if not done at a medical detox center.
 Be prepared for at least 10 days and up to 21 days “for serious cases” at an inpatient medical detox unit.
 Some drug rehab centers offer in-house detoxification from benzodiazepines in conjunction with a treatment program once the patient is stable enough to enter into the counseling phase of treatment.
+When entering into a drug rehab center for a benzo addiction, the first step is always a stay in medical detox to make sure the patient is stable enough to start the treatment program for addiction.
+After the patient is detoxed from the benzodiazepine, they have the choice for ongoing treatment in an outpatient treatment facility or to enter into an inpatient drug rehabilitation program.

-Inpatient treatment centers for benzo addiction are best for those with a moderate to heavy addiction.
+Inpatient treatment centers for benzo addiction are best for those with moderate to heavy addiction.
 Treatment at a residential treatment facility can offer 24-hour supervision, ongoing medical care, and intensive treatment plans.
-Inpatient treatment for Benzo addiction can last anywhere from 21 days up to 90+ days depending on the specific rehab program the individual entering into treatment chooses.
+Inpatient treatment for addiction to Benzos can last anywhere from 21 days up to 90+ days depending on the specific rehab program the individual entering into treatment chooses.
 For severe cases, longer than 90 days may be needed to ensure a full recovery from a benzo dependency.
 Once treatment is complete aftercare treatment may be recommended to help to transition back into normal life activities and stressors.

 To find out more about the differences in treatment or which treatment option would best serve you, give us a call and we can discuss all treatment options available in your area.
 Getting help for addiction to benzos does not have to be uncomfortable.
 Working with an addiction specialist can help you learn the differences between detox protocols and treatment programs in your area.
 Navigating the drug rehab world can be confusing and when making an investment in your future you need to be as informed as possible.
+It is sometimes beneficial for the client to go to treatment further away from home.
+Getting away from temptations and friends who may still be using is often better for many people.
+Clients who go to rehab in another state also have a harder time leaving treatment early as well.
+Depending on the situation, our counselors may suggest looking for substance abuse programs that are a plane flight away.
+Treatment programs that are specifically designed to handle the complexity of a benzodiazepine addiction are the best possible solution for anyone looking to overcome their addiction.

 How to tell if your loved one is abusing their Anxiety medications